-U.S. ARMY CORPS OF ENGINEERS, SEATTLE DISTRICT SUPPLEMENT TO THE NATIONAL DECISION DOCUMENT FOR 2017 NATIONWIDE PERMIT 18 AND REGIONAL CONDITIONS 19 March 2017
+U.S. ARMY CORPS OF ENGINEERS, SEATTLE DISTRICT SUPPLEMENT TO THE NATIONAL DECISION DOCUMENT FOR 2017 NATIONWIDE PERMIT 23 AND REGIONAL CONDITIONS 19 March 2017

-This document is a supplement to the national decision document for Nationwide Permit (NWP) 18, Minor Discharges, and addresses the regional modifications and conditions for this NWP.
+This document is a supplement to the national decision document for Nationwide Permit (NWP) 23, Approved Categorical Exclusions, and addresses the regional modifications and conditions for this NWP.
 The Northwestern Division Engineer has considered the potential cumulative adverse environmental effects that could result from the use of this NWP, including the need for additional modifications of this NWP by imposing regional conditions to ensure that those cumulative adverse environmental effects are no more than minimal.
+The Division Engineer has also considered the exclusion of this NWP from certain geographic areas or specific waterbodies.
 These regional conditions are necessary to address important regional issues relating to jurisdictional waters and wetlands.
 These regional issues are identified in this document.
 These regional conditions are being required to ensure this NWP authorizes activities that result in no more than minimal individual or cumulative adverse environmental effects.
 This document also identifies regionally important high-value waters and other geographic areas in which this NWP should be regionally conditioned or excluded from NWP eligibility, as described below, to further ensure that the NWP does not authorize activities that may be more than minimally impacting.